-Artist concept of the rover Perseverance (background) and the experimental Mars Helicopter, Ingenuity.
-The mission is scheduled to land on Mars in February 2021.
+Artist concept of the rover Perseverance (background) and the experimental Mars helicopter, Ingenuity.
 (NASA/JPL-Caltech)

 While most of us have been in shelter-at-home mode, Perseverance, NASA's next-generation Mars rover, has been getting ready for a major trip.
 In February, it packed its bags, so to speak, and moved from its "nest" at the Jet Propulsion Laboratory near Pasadena, California, to a "clean room" at NASA's Kennedy Space Center in Florida.
 An experimental Mars Helicopter went, too.